ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 # Work with shipping methods

 If your [user role](work_with_permissions.md) includes the `Shipping method/Create` permission, you can create shipping methods.
 With the `Shipping method/Edit` permission, you can modify existing ones.

 Shipping methods describe how goods can be shipped to a store customer, with different rates for different geographic locations.
-Example shipping methods are overnight delivery, self-pickup, DHL and so on.
+Example shipping methods are overnight delivery, self-pickup, or DHL.

 !!! note "Shipping method limitations"

     By default, you can only create shipping methods of 'Flat rate' and 'Free shipping' type.

     Shipping methods created in legacy Commerce cannot be migrated when you upgrade.
 You have to define them from scratch.

-"Flat rate" shipping means delivering goods at a fixed, predefined cost, regardless of the number and type of items in the cart.
+"Flat rate" shipping means delivering goods at a fixed, predefined cost, regardless of the number, and type of items in the cart.

 ## Create new shipping method

 1\.
 In the left panel, go to **Commerce** -> **Shipping methods**, and click **Create**.

 2\.
-Select the language for the new shipping method, its type, and region it will apply to.
+Select the language for the new shipping method, its type, and region that you want it applies to.

 3\.
 In the next screen provide information about the new shipping method.